saulvegasauceda/scPseudotime/README.md

 To-do list:
 - [ ] Merge with Stephanie.
-- [ ] Remove interneurons from analysis.
+- [ ] Remove interneurons & glial cells from analysis.
-- [ ] Try having a separate analysis for glial cells (?)
 - [ ] Create Monocle3-like function that draws path of all possible trajectories.
-- [ ] Add guide to README that explains the steps of the analysis.
+- [ ] Add guide/roadmap to README that explains the steps of the analysis.